 How Many Amperes Does a Kitchen Stove Use?

 Depending on its features, a kitchen stove can use anywhere from thirty to fifty amps of electrical power.
 The larger the appliance, the more amps it will use.
 Smaller appliances use less power.
 If you are buying an electric stove, you will need to consider its size and wiring size.
 For more information, check out the manufacturers’ manuals.
 A fully functioning electric stove will use around seven Kilowatts.

 Unlike other appliances, an electric stove will use a larger electrical wire, so you’ll need to install a larger circuit breaker to accommodate the extra power.
 A 50-amp double-pole circuit breaker is industry standard for electric stoves, though some models have additional features.
 A kitchen stove with four burners, for example, uses about 50 amps of electricity.
 However, if you plan on using a new electric appliance, you’ll want to check with your electrical company before bringing home a new appliance.

 Electric ovens usually draw between thirty and fifty amperes.
 Industrial models with features such as quick-heat burners and convection ovens draw higher amps than typical kitchen ovens.
 Toaster ovens can also use a higher amount of power than an average kitchen oven, though their amps vary depending on size, heat settings, and other factors.
 The more power-hungry the appliance, the more amps it needs.

 The answer depends on the size of the stove.
-For example, a 30-amp electric range requires a 50-amp 240-volt circuit, while a thirty-amp electric stove needs a twenty-four-volt circuit.
+For example, a 30-amp electric range requires a 50-amp 240-volt circuit, while a thirty-amp electric stove needs a twenty-forty-volt circuit.
 It should be connected to the appropriate circuit, which is protected by a time-delay fuse and a circuit breaker.
 Most electric stoves use six-gauge wire, while larger ones need eight-gauge wire.